Giuseppe Conte: Foreign policy

 On 31 March 2020, President Trump announced that the United States would send 100 million dollars of medical aids to Italy, in response to the COVID-19 pandemic which was affecting the country.
-After few days, during an interview at the NBC, Conte described Trump as "Italy's most true and loyal friend".
+After few days, during an interview at the NBC, Conte described Trump as "Italy's true and loyal friend".
 On 11 April, Trump issued an executive order in which he allowed U.S. militaries deployed in Italy to assist Italian law enforcement in facing the crisis.

-His close relation with Trump generated some tensions and journalistic speculations after Trump's defeat to Joe Biden in the November 2020 presidential election.
+His close relationship with Trump generated some tensions and journalistic speculations after Trump's defeat to Joe Biden in the November 2020 presidential election.
 Conte was the last leader of a G7 member to congratulate Biden for his victory; moreover, he was the last leader among the European G7 members to be phone called by the new President-elect.
 During the call, the two leaders expressed their will to cooperate in major global challenges like the COVID-19 pandemic and climate change.

-During his cabinet, Conte built a friendly relation with the Spanish prime minister Pedro Sánchez.
-The two leaders organized several bilateral meetings and often shared the same positions during European Council meetings especially on economics, immigration policies and climate change.
+During his cabinet, Conte built a friendly relationship with the Spanish prime minister Pedro Sánchez.
+The two leaders organized several bilateral meetings and often shared the same positions during European Council meetings, especially on economics, immigration policies and climate change.
 Moreover, Conte and Sánchez advocated for anti-austerity measures and for an increase in the European Union's budget.
 During the COVID-19 pandemic, they were among the main proponents of Next Generation EU.
 In November 2020, commenting on the relation with his Spanish counterpart, Conte stated: "With my friend Sánchez, we have reaffirmed the alliance between our countries, as well as a common view on the main European and international issues.
 Together we are a power."

 At the beginning of his political career, Conte was described as a populist and Eurosceptic politician, openly critical towards the European Union, whose economic and financial rules were described as "old and outdated"; however, he later toned down his Eurosceptic rhetoric, whilst still remaining a vocal anti-austerity leader, as it became evidence during the COVID-19 pandemic, which severely affected Europe.

 In March 2019, Conte and the Chinese President Xi Jinping signed in Rome 29 economic and institutional agreements amounting to 2.5 billion euros, including a memorandum of understanding on the Belt and Road Initiative investments program.
 Prime Minister Conte's position on the Chinese investments programme was criticized by the other major Western powers.